Compton Unified School District

 Compton Unified School District is a school district headquartered in Compton, California, United States.

-The district serves Compton, portions of Paramount, portions of Carson, and the unincorporated Los Angeles County neighborhoods of West Compton and East Compton.
+The district serves almost all of Compton, all of East Rancho Dominguez, most of Willowbrook CDP, portions of Carson, Lynwood, West Rancho Dominguez CDP, and a small sliver of Paramount.

 History

 In 1993 the State of California offered to loan the school district $20 million in exchange for temporary control of the school district; the rationale for wanting to take control included both financial problems and poor academic performance, making Compton USD the only California school district to ever have a takeover for both reasons.
 The state had complete control over the school district.
 Test scores had a modest increase as a result.
 In 1997 Jeff Leeds of the Los Angeles Times wrote that the physical conditions of the campuses had deteriorated since the takeover.
 Delaine Eastin, the California State Superintendent of Public Instruction, decided not to close the school district despite receiving requests to do so.
 By 1997 Compton USD began to repay the loan.

+Circa 2022-2024 the district established a tutoring program, and the district's mathematics and reading scores improved after the COVID-19 pandemic in California.